HrithikNambiar/COVID-19-Cough-Detection/README.md

    -  Apply poisson mask on each example to mimic muscular degradation during cough.

-The Repository for the Bsseline paper: https://github.com/EIHW/ComParE2021
+The Repository for the Baseline paper: https://github.com/EIHW/ComParE2021